tanjounokamioku/tanjounokamioku/README.md

 # Hello world!
 I am N.
 ## Software Engineer, Game Developer and Content Creator.
 Founder of <a href="https://cybercafe.blog.br">CyberCafe</a>.
 Herald of caffeine.
 Extremely otaku. 落ち着かない. 日本語学習者.

-- 🔭 I’m currently working as a full-stack developer, focused on Angular, Java and C#
+- 🔭 I’m currently working as a Full-Stack Developer, focused on Angular, Java and C#
-- 🌱 I’m currently learning more of the technologies I use
+- 🌱 I’m currently learning more of Data Science, Artificial Intelligence and Machine Learning
 - 👯 I’m looking to collaborate on game development projects
 - 🤔 I’m looking for help with 日本語！
 - 📫 @coadordecoffee/@tanjounokamioku on all social media